IBM/resilient-java-microservices-with-istio/README.md

 Here's an example to demonstrate how can you add resiliency via timeouts in your application.
 First, we want to create a 1-second timeout to the vote service, so the vote service can stop listening if cloudant is not responding within 1-second.

-Then, in order to make sure we can trigger the this ,we will inject more than 1-second delay to cloudant, so the vote service will be timeout for each response from cloudant.
+Then, in order to make sure we can trigger and test this, we will inject more than 1-second delay to cloudant, so the vote service will be timeout for each response from cloudant.
 This process is called Fault Injection, where essentially we are introducing fault injetion.

 ![fault tolerance](images/fault_tolerance.png)